AlbertP3/OpenBackup/README.md

 Parameters in config:
     rsync:
         paths:
-           *src            - path to the dir||file on the Source dst            - destination for the backup files.
-Defaults to '.' exclude        - rsync glob patterns to ommit matched paths isconf         - is configuration, applies rconfmode args require_closed - check if given process is running, using pgrep
+           *src            - path to the dir||file on the Source.
+Supports bracket expansion dst            - destination for the backup files.
+Defaults to defaultdst exclude        - rsync glob patterns to ommit matched paths isconf         - is configuration, applies rconfmode args require_closed - check if given process is running, using pgrep